Skyrmion-size dependence of the topological Hall effect: A real-space calculation: Introduction

-{\it Introduction.} A skyrmion is a vortex-like defect in helimagnets.
+A skyrmion is a vortex-like defect in helimagnets.
 Its non-trivial topology is characterized by the number of times spins wind around the unit sphere.
 This skyrmion number governs numerous intriguing properties~\cite{NagaosaTokura,Back} that hold great promise for future spintronic applications~\cite{Fert2017,Zhang,Track}.
 Particularly, a small skyrmion is of great interest in that it is favorable for high-density data storage and high energy efficiency.
 Recently, short-pitch skyrmion lattices have became experimentally accessible~\cite{Kurumaji,Max,Khanh2020} and are attracting significant attention.
 Contrary to conventional skyrmion lattices in non-centrosymmetric materials induced by the Dzyaloshinskii–Moriya interactions~\cite{NagaosaTokura,Gayles2015,Koretsune2015,Kikuchi2016}, in these recently discovered centrosymmetric materials, small skyrmion lattices are stabilized by frustrations~\cite{Okubo,Leonov,BatistaLinHayami,nomoto} or four spin interactions originated from the higher-order interactions in itinerant magnets~\cite{Hayami,HayamiOzawaMotome,OzawaHayamiBarros,HayamiMotome}.
 There, the skyrmion size is even comparable to the mean-free path of itinerant electrons~\cite{MaxNernst}.

-The experimental accessibility to various sizes of skyrmion lattices naturally motivates us to theoretically investigate how the skyrmion size affects the topological phenomena.
+Moreover, the recent study succeeded in tuning the skyrmion density systematically on the multilayers~\cite{Raju2021}.
+The experimental accessibility to manipulate skyrmion lattices naturally motivates us to theoretically investigate how the skyrmion size affects the topological phenomena.